You found our list of the best virtual field trips.

 Until recently, space wasn’t on the list of field trip destinations.
 NASA decided to teleport students directly to space camp by curating a virtual field trip that highlights its commercial crew program.
 Teachers can transmit a series of educational videos onto virtual reality sets to create an immersive experience.
 The tour guide leads virtual visitors through spaceship crew pits and launching pads while explaining the process of becoming an astronaut.
 The tour puts a heavy emphasis on STEM education and directs teachers to resources useful for supplementary science and math lessons.

-Learn more about NASA’s virtual commercial crew program.
+Learn more about NASA’s at-home STEM activities.

 7. Disney Parks Digital Tour